aleshaleksey/fansys23/04-combat.md

 ___
 ### Squeezing

 An entity can move through spaces less than its size.
 In general this is up to half the space it occupies, rounded down, so 2ft for a medium sized entity and 5ft for a large entity.
 However, in this case it loses any DEX and SHIElD bonus to armour and has disadvantage to DEX and STR saves.
 Movement through smaller spaces may be possible with an acrobatics roll, but the gap should never be lower than what is physically possible.
-For example, a human cannot fit through a gap smaller than the diameter of its head, or the width of its hips (approximately 1ft x 1ft for an adult human).
+For example, a human cannot fit through a gap smaller than the diameter of its head, or the width of its hips (approximately 1ft x 2ft for an adult human).

 ___
 ### Flanking

 Conceptually speaking, when a target entity has to split its attention in combat in a way that it can no longer adequately defend itself from attacks from different sides it is considered flanked.
-When an entity is flanked all basic combat manoeuvres and close range spells against it gain a +2 on their attack roll.
+When an entity is flanked, all basic combat manoeuvres and close range spells, or abilities, against it gain a +2 on their attack roll.

-To simplify, a target entity is flanked if it has combatants that are hostile to it on opposite sides of it.
+To simplify, a target entity is flanked if it has combatants that are hostile to it on opposite sides of it (neither of flanking combatants are [disabled](10-conditions-types.md#conditions-and-states)).
 Formally speaking, both of the following conditions are met:

 1. The target entity is in the threatened area of two or more combatants that are hostile to it.
-2. A pair of intersection line can be drawn from opposite sides of squares occupied by one hostile entity to another that both lines of the pair intersect the squares occupied by the target entity.
+2. The line connecting the centers of each of the two hostile combatants' squares intersect the target's square.
+Importantly, the line is not considered intersecting if it is merely touching a corner or side of the target's square.

 ___
 ### Cover and Concealment

-Cover and concealment come in three flavours "light" (1/2), "heavy" (3/4) and "full",
+Cover and concealment come in three flavours "light" (1/2), "heavy" (3/4) and "full".
+Typically terrain, trees, buildings, and objects provide cover, while foliage, fog, clouds, rain and darkness provide concealment.
+Other entities act as concealment and intervening targets (if they're unlucky).

+___
+#### Cover
-**Cover** is when something blocks line of effect between attacker and target.
+Cover is when something blocks line of effect between attacker and target.
 Light cover (as a rule covers no more than half of the entity's body area) provides a -2 penalty to targeted attacks vs a target.
 Heavy cover (as a rule covers 1/2 to 3/4 of a target's area) provides a -5 penalty to targeted attacks and advantage to Dex saves.
 A target in full cover cannot be targeted with a targeted attack.
-Examples of things that can provide cover and concealment includes terrain features, buildings, items, and creatures.
+If an effect is not stated to explicitly spread around obstacles/corners, full cover automatically blocks it.
+If the effect does spread around corners and obstacles, the target is affected but has advantage on the save.

+___
+#### Concealment
-**Concealment** is when something blocks line of sight between two entities.
+Concealment is when something blocks line of sight between two entities.
 It can also be something that blocks a different sense, if that is the main sense used by the entity.
 An entity can attempt to hide ("stealth" skill) if it has heavy concealment or full concealment.
 In addition light concealment provides a 1/6 miss chance (use a d6).
 Heavy concealment provides a 2/6 miss chance.
 Full concealment provides a 4/6 miss chance for close (melee) attacks, and a 5/6 miss chance for ranged attacks.
 The miss chance is rolled before or after the attack roll, but obviously before damage.

+___
 #### Intervening targets
+An entity that is on the line of attack between a character and their target acts as concealment and risks becoming an intervening target for ranged attacks.

-An entity that is on the line of attack (the intervening target's hex/square is intersected by the line from the center of your square to the center of your target's square) between a character and their target acts as concealment.
-If they're in the same size category or smaller the intervening entity acts as light concealment, otherwise it acts as heavy concealment.
+An entity is on the line of attack and becomes an intervening target if its hex/square is intersected by the line from the center of the attacker's square to the center of the intended target's square.
+If the intended target in the same size category as, or larger than, the intervening entity, it gains heavy concealment, otherwise it gains light concealment.

 For the sake of targeted attacks, this acts like ordinary concealment, with one exception: if the roll of the D6 (1 for light cover, 1-2 for heavy cover) results in a miss, the attack instead targets the intervening entity.
 If there are several intervening targets, roll the concealment separately for each one until you either run out of intervening targets, or hit one of them.